workeffortwaste/horseman/README.md

 ## Current Version

-The latest version is v0.2.2 for Windows, MacOS (M1 and Intel).
+The latest version is v0.2.4 for Windows, MacOS (M1 and Intel), and Linux.